UWCS/rs118/src/raytracer.md

 ### Task 5.2: Hit

-Only one sphere is boring, lets have some more.
+Only one sphere is boring, let's have some more.
 Let's create a trait to represent objects so we can easily extend our raytracer with whatever we want.
 The `Object` trait will contain our `hit()` function, so any shape/object/thing can then implement it to be able to tell us if a ray has hit it or not.

 We'll extend the `hit()` function a bit here to, to be something more like `fn hit(&self, ray: &Ray, bounds: (f64, f64)) -> Option<Hit>`.
 The `bounds` will specify valid bounds for the parameter `t` (the solution of our quadratic equation) to lie in, and the `Hit` struct will bundle some more detailed information about a ray-object intersection. `Hit` will include: